spacetelescope/acs-notebook/README.md

 Users who need help transitioning from IRAF/PyRAF to Python should see the [stak-notebooks](https://github.com/spacetelescope/stak-notebooks) repository.

-If you have questions about HST data analysis, calibration software, instrument capabilities, and/or the methods discussed in this notebook, please visit the [HST Help Desk](http://hsthelp.stsci.edu).
+If you have questions about HST data analysis, calibration software, instrument capabilities, and/or the methods discussed in this repository, please visit the [HST Help Desk](http://hsthelp.stsci.edu).
 Through the help desk portal, you can explore the HST Knowledge Base and request additional help from experts.

 # Getting Started